Who we are

 Dr. Ruth Ostrin, Director

-Ms. Ronit Medina Geva, Finance and Administration
+Ms. Ronit Medina Geva, Head of Finance, HR and Administration

 Ms. Einav Horev, Research Assistant